By Doug Gritzmacher

-Like Rita, leaders are often effective subjects because they are both inspirational and aspirational.
+Like Rita, leaders are often effective subjects for video productions because they are both inspirational and aspirational.
 They can help fill out your story with both the big picture and the small details.
 And they have had a significant impact on others.
 This shows the ripple effect of your nonprofit organization’s efforts.
 Every woman Rita hires to work at her processing centers benefits from USAID’s support.

 3) Life transformation

-Are they comfortable adjusting their schedule to work with a film crew?
+Are they comfortable adjusting their schedule to work with a video production crew?
 They can have all of the qualities above but if they are reluctant to bend their schedules nothing else will matter.
 Rita set her schedule aside for three days and was game for working with wherever and whenever we needed.

 Filmmaking for us entails more than just working with cameras and lights.
 It includes the important ability to establish trust with our subjects.
-Most people are not willing to open up their lives in front of a camera crew.
+Most people are not willing to open up their lives in front of a video production crew.
 Establishing a personal connection with them on the outset will allow many subjects to feel better opening up and often times forget the camera is in the room.
 But that is not true of all so it is important to first get a feel for how comfortable the potential subject would be talking about themselves and their lives on camera.